 Difference #12: Price – It may be easy to draw a conclusion from this article that the ecobee4 is generally more fully featured, but we would be remiss to neglect mentioning the large price difference between the two models.

-The Nest E retails for around $168.99 and provides a great thermostat with basic — and in some cases impressive — smart functionality.
+The Nest E retails at a lower price point and provides a great thermostat with basic — and in some cases impressive — smart functionality.

-The ecobee4 is priced at $248.25 which is a fair bit more than the Nest E. Whether the additional features are worth the additional cost is going to be up to you, but to compare these models without bringing up the price difference would make this an incomplete article.
+The ecobee4 is a fair bit more expensive than the Nest E. Whether the additional features are worth the additional cost is going to be up to you, but to compare these models without bringing up the price difference would make this an incomplete article.

 |Amazon Alexa built-in||Yes||No|